coleenquadros/configuration/docs/app-sre/sli-recording-rules-via-performance-parameters.md

 * The `haproxy_server_http_responses_total` metric will give us request and errors ratio rates.
 It is necessary that it is a metric that has HTTP status codes.
 * The `http_request_duration_seconds_bucket` will be used to measure latencies.
 It is convenient that it supports HTTP status codes as we will have more control over what we measure.

 Those two metrics are generic.
 There's nothing in their names that is specific neither to the `yolo` service nor the `yak-shaver` component.
-In order to select the values from our service, we will have to specify the appropriate [selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors)
+In order to select the values from our service, we will have to specify the appropriate [selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors).
+Note that it is possible to define selectors with the following operators: `=~`, `!=`, `!~`, and of course `=` (as in the example).

 Our example defines 4 base SLI recording rules using the above metrics for our two APIs.
 The generated recording rules only show the `5m` range to keep things short, but we will generate rates for `5m, 30m, 1h, 2h, 6h, 1d` ranges